robertgshaw/pacman/README.md

     1. Run `docker image build -t server-p .` to build the server
     2. Run `docker run -p 6169:6169 server-p` to start the server

-    I have not yet build a way to terminate the server program + cleanup, so you will have to manually quit with "Ctrl-C" You will need to manually stop the docker container to reopen the 6169 port, since force quitting does not stop the process.
-    As such, type `docker container ls`, which will give you the list of running containers.
-Note the ID of the server-p container
-    Type `docker container stop [ID]` to stop the container
+    type `exit` into the command prompt will update

+## Running the client: (not dockerized, since I am moving this to the browser)
+    Run `make client`
+    Run with `./client.out [IP addr] [Port]` --- the port you want is 6169. if running on localhost use 127.0.0.1 for the IP addr
+    Then, you should have an active client with ncurses.
+    This will ultimately be moved up to the browser.

+    You can open up multiple terminals and run in order to see multiple cleints connected to the game.

 ## Project goal:
-    Demonstrate competancy with C++ patterns and std Demonstrate competancy with concurrent programming (threads, mutexes, cvs) Demonstrate familiarity with basic systems / networking concepts Demonstrate competancy with object oriented programming and polymorphism
+    Demonstrate competancy with C++ patterns and std Demonstrate competancy with concurrent programming (threads, mutexes, condition variables) Demonstrate competancy with dockerizing applications
+    Demonstrate familiarity with basic systems / networking concepts Demonstrate competancy with object oriented programming and polymorphism